 3. Have Meaningful Conversations

 In my experience as a teacher, I found that four topics always helped my students be their best selves.
 Those topics are: Positive Self-Talk, Coping Strategies, Kindness, and Goal Setting.
+All of these things can be at the core of their SEL at home experience.
 Below are a few examples of what your conversations could be like:

 - Positive Self-Talk – What is your favorite part of you on the inside?